 Each building principal shall be responsible for the supervision and implementation of the safe school program at his or her school.
 The principal shall submit annually, in the manner and by the date specified by the State Board of Education, a written report to the Board of Education concerning the learning environment in the school during that school year.
 The report shall contain, at a minimum, the information required by law.

-It shall be the responsibility of the Board of Education to compile the annual safety reports from every school in the district and submit the compilation to the state department of education in a format specified by the State Board of Education.
+The annual safety reports from every school in the district shall be compiled and submitted to the state department of education in a format specified by the State Board of Education.
 The report shall be made available to the public.

 Adopted: October 27, 2009